College Possible AmeriCorps

 So what is AmeriCorps?
 When you think of AmeriCorps, think of the Peace Corps but in your own backyard.
 AmeriCorps is a civil society program supported by the U.S. federal government, foundations, corporations and other donors engaging adults in public service work with a goal of "helping others and meeting critical needs in the community."
 Not only do College Possible AmeriCorps members make a difference in their community, they gain valuable experience for their next job or graduate school endeavor.

-We currently have rewarding 8 month opportunities available beginning in January/February, 2019 in our Portland, Oregon; St. Paul, Minnesota; Philadelphia, Pennsylvania; Seattle, Washington; Milwaukee, Wisconsin; Chicago, Illinois; and Omaha, Nebraska sites.
+We have opportunities available beginning in August, 2020 in our Saint Paul, Minnesota; Milwaukee, Wisconsin; Portland, Oregon; Chicago, Illinois; Philadelphia Pennsylvania; Seattle, Washington; and Omaha, Nebraska sites.

 High School Coach